SlightlyCircuitous/Custom-Sets-for-Cockatrice/README.md

 * Persistant Petitioners
 * Seeing Visions
 * Thalia - Beyond the Helvault
+* The Astrology Lands

 Cockatrice will only display one piece of artwork for a card at a time so it doesn't make sense to have a custom set that is only one card with multiple artwork lines.
-If you want a particular piece of art for a card from one of these sets, better to just add it to the [CUSTOM folder](https://github.com/Cockatrice/Cockatrice/wiki/Custom-Cards-&-Sets) in Cockatrice.
+If you want a particular piece of art for a card from one of these sets, it would be better to just add it to the [CUSTOM folder](https://github.com/Cockatrice/Cockatrice/wiki/Custom-Cards-&-Sets) in Cockatrice.

 # Making Your Own